Surplus Property Auctions Bid Notification System (Bid-Net)

 City of Ann Arbor purchasing services is a member of Michigan Inter-governmental Trade Network (MITN),

-National Institute of Governmental Purchasing and Michigan Public Purchasing Officers Association.
+National Institute of Governmental Purchasing (NIGP) and Michigan Public Purchasing Officers Association (MPPOA).

 Surplus Property Auctions

-Search, bid and buy government surplus property auction items on the Michigan Intergovernmental Trade Network (MITN) BidNet Surplus Auctions Website.
+Search, bid and buy government surplus property auction items on the Michigan Intergovernmental Trade Network (MITN) BidNet Surplus Auctions Website and GovDeals.

-The purchasing office posts all bids, quotes, requests for proposals, construction notices, addenda and awards including bid tabulations and other solicitation on the MITN (Michigan Inter-governmental Trade Network) service, a regional bid notification system created exclusively for the Tri-County Purchasing Cooperative (Bid-Net).
+City Purchasing posts all formal solicitations on the MITN (Michigan Inter-governmental Trade Network) service, a statewide formal solicitation notification system created exclusively for public entities in Michigan (Bid-Net).
 There is no need to register with the city purchasing office to be eligible to bid.
 However, please register in the MITN system.
-This service is free if you wish to check periodically for opportunities, not only for the City of Ann Arbor, but southeast Michigan governmental entities.
+This service is free if you wish to check periodically for opportunities, not only for the City of Ann Arbor, but for many Michigan governmental entities.
 If you wish to be notified automatically, there is a minimal annual fee.

 Meter parking is available on Fifth Avenue and on East Ann Street.
 Entrance to Larcom City Hall can be accessed either on the Huron Street or Ann Street side.